RobertAKARobin/util/README.md

 ## TODO

--	TODO1: Rename `Component.template` so it comes last alphabetically?

--	TODO1: Fully hydrate the template on the landing page -- e.g. with event listeners and stuff -- without needing to rerender it
--	TODO1: Don't use `[on]` attributes?

--	TODO3: CSS class mapping
--	TODO3: Declare CSS variables inline
+-	TODO2: A way to cache DOM queries, like Angular's ViewChild
--	TODO2: Import from other file (ergo SVG)
+-	TODO2: Import SVGs

--	TODO3: Remove CSS from JS bundles
+-	TODO2: Remove CSS from JS bundles
 -	TODO2: CSS minify
 -	TODO2: HTML minify
 -	TODO2: Image preprocessing
+-	TODO3: CSS class and variable mapping

 ### Done:

+-	Fully hydrate the template on the landing page -- e.g. with event listeners and stuff -- without needing to rerender it
+-	Don't use `[on]` attributes?
 -	Style setter
 -	Specify which routes to build in build config, not with `isSSG`
 -	Match routes with params